AristiPap/Data-Cube/README.md

 # BigData-Cubes

-This is a descriptive guide on how to create data cubes with measures,calculations,KPI's and many different characteristics from scratch.
+Implementation of a data cube with measures,calculations,KPI's and many different characteristics from scratch.

 ## Prerequisites
 -	Visual Studio 2019 (works fine if you already have visual studio 2017)